The lion Personality

 Energetic and strong, lions respect strength in others and have no time for subtlety.
 Their moods are demonstrated with abandon, from yawning in public to growling at impudent inferiors, and they feel no need to follow social etiquette.
 They're always the first to complain about bad food or service in a restaurant, but are fair-minded and equitable and are often called to settle disputes of others.

 When a lion is hired into a new job, things immediately begin to change.
-Alliances are forged and old rules are thrown out without regard for the feelings of others.
-In short order, there is a new sense of direction and a tangible sense of confidence that percolates throughout the organization.
+New alliances are forged and old rules are thrown out without regard for the feelings of others.
+In short order, there is a new sense of direction and a tangible sense of confidence percolating throughout the organization.
 Perhaps because of their powerful personalities lions are not detail oriented, for the minutia of the mundane irritates the lion.
 It prefers to concentrate on the bigger picture, expecting its mate to do the 'trivial' tasks of shopping, housekeeping and childrearing.

 Lions are aggressive, predictable and dependable.
 Others always know where they stand with a lion, and their confidence and leadership abilities make them successful CEOs, company presidents, judges or lion tamers.